DrQz/pdq-qnm-pkg/README.md

 **Example:**

-The following PDQ code, written in R, is a  model of an AWS cloud application that uses the new `CreateMultiserverClosed` function.
+The following PDQ code, written in R, is a model of an AWS cloud application implemented using the `CreateMultiNode` function along with the new `MSC` option for solving a multiserver queue that services a finite number of user requests.
 You can read the background to this PDQ model in the paper entitled:
 [Linux-Tomcat Application Performance on Amazon AWS](https://arxiv.org/abs/1811.12341).